Small sample methods for cluster-robust variance estimation and hypothesis testing in fixed effects models: SIMULATION STUDY

-Analytic model (\ref{eq:sim_analytic_model}) provided opportunities to test a range of single- and multi-parameter constraints.
-We first tested the single-dimensional null hypotheses that a given policy condition had no average effect on the first outcome ($H_0: \mu_{11} = \mu_{12}$ or $H_0: \mu_{11} = \mu_{13}$).
-We also tested the null hypothesis of no differences among policy conditions on the first outcome ($H_0: \mu_{11} = \mu_{12} = \mu_{13}$), which has dimension $q = 2$.
-We then tested the multi-variate versions of the above tests, which involve all three outcome measures jointly.
-Namely, we tested the null hypotheses that a given policy condition had no average effects on any outcome (i.e., $H_0: \mu_{11} = \mu_{1h}, \mu_{21} = \mu_{2h}, \mu_{31} = \mu_{3h}$, for $h = 2$ or $h = 3$) which has dimension $q = 3$, and the null hypothesis of no differences among policy conditions on any outcome ($H_0: \mu_{11} = \mu_{12} = \mu_{13}, \mu_{21} = \mu_{22} = \mu_{23}, \mu_{31} = \mu_{32} = \mu_{33}$), which has dimension $q = 6$.
-For a given combination of sample sizes, parameter levels, and study design, we simulated 10,000 datasets from model (\ref{eq:data_generating_model}), estimated model (\ref{eq:sim_analytic_model}) on each dataset, and tested all of the hypotheses described above.
-Simulated Type I error rates therefore have standard errors of approximately 0.001 for $\alpha = .01$, 0.0022 for $\alpha = .05$, and 0.003 for $\alpha = .10$.
+We tested several single- and multi-parameter constraints on analytic model (\ref{eq:sim_analytic_model}).
+We first tested the single-dimensional null hypotheses that a given policy condition had no average effect on the first outcome (\(H_0: \mu_{11} = \mu_{12}\) or \(H_0: \mu_{11} = \mu_{13}\)).
+We also tested the null hypothesis of no differences among policy conditions on the first outcome (\(H_0: \mu_{11} = \mu_{12} = \mu_{13}\)), which has dimension \(q = 2\).
+We then tested the multi-variate versions of the above tests, which involve all three outcome measures jointly and so have dimension \(q = 3\) or \(q = 6\).
+For a given combination of study design, sample sizes, and parameter values, we simulated 50,000 datasets from model (\ref{eq:data_generating_model}), estimated model (\ref{eq:sim_analytic_model}) on each dataset, and computed all of the hypothesis tests.
+Simulated Type I error rates therefore have standard errors of approximately 0.0010 for \(\alpha = .05\).